SaigonTechnology-QA/Desktop-Application-Automation-Framework/README.md

 ## Reporting

-This project is integrated with Zephyr Scale as Test Management System.
+This project is integrated with Zephyr Scale as Test Management Tool.